 Various phases of the drug development will take place over the next 5 years.
 Drug manufacturing is expected to be completed by F and clinical trials are expected to be completed by G. Because costs and phases of development are estimated to occur over the next five years, disbursements of these expenses cannot be made currently and are expected to take place throughout various stages of development.
 You expect that the drug development activities will be restricted to clinical trials for the set-aside period.
 You will continually disseminate the research produced by the clinical trials to the public via accredited scientific journals and conferences.

 You have estimated associated costs based on industry standards and vendor proposals received.
 The estimated amount needed to complete all steps for development of these two therapies is approximately y dollars.

 The setting aside of these funds will give flexibility in making payments as per milestones achieved (allow proper timing of related expenditures to complete the project).
 It will also ensure your commitment for the next phases of development so you can fund a specific research program of large magnitude (requires accumulation of funds before beginning research).
 The set-aside will be used solely to fund the completion of the project and will be paid no later than 60 months after the date of the set-aside.
 The set-aside will be evidenced by the entry of a dollar amount on your books and records as a pledge or obligation to be paid at a future date.
 Further, any amount which is set aside shall be taken into account for purposes of determining your minimum investment return and any income will be taken into account in computing adjusted net income.
 Any changes in facts will be reported to the Service.

 Basis for our determination

-If you have questions, you can contact the person shown at the top of this letter.
+If you have questions, you can call the contact the person shown above.